pagkly/Zed/Investopedia4/How Cover Letters Work.md

 -   **Be specific when needed.** Don't rehash your resume, so be sure to quantify your accomplishments.
 For instance, expand on your marketing experience in your cover letter by saying you brought in 200 additional clients each month and increased revenue to $10,000.
 This can set you apart from candidates with vague personal details.
 -   **Proofread.** After you’ve written the letter, go over it a few times to ensure there are no errors.
 Then ask someone else to do a once-over and recommend any changes you may need to make.

-A simple, focused cover letter without any typos or grammatical errors will get you noticed by potential employers.
+A simple, focused cover letter without any typos or grammatical errors [[Will|will]] get you noticed by potential employers.

 A perfect resume can often be sabotaged by a poorly thought-out cover letter or one that is laden with mistakes.
 Whether you include the letter as per required submission guidelines, or you simply want to emphasize your interest in the job, make sure you avoid making these blunders.